-- If you open a rotated image on your Macintosh, the original unrotated version will appear (page 142).
-This is true both for a rotated image opened from camera memory and for a rotated image that has been copied to your Macintosh hard disk. - 12.
+- If you open a rotated image on your Macintosh, the original unrotated version will appear (page 153).
+This is true both for a rotated image opened from camera memory and for a rotated image that has been copied to your Macintosh hard disk. - 3.
 To copy all the files in file memory to your Macintosh hard disk, drag the "DCIM" folder to the folder to which you want to copy it.

-- Never use your computer to edit, delete, move, or rename images stored in the camera's file memory.
+Never use your computer to edit, delete, move, or rename images stored in the camera's file memory.
 Doing so can cause problems with the image management data used by the camera, which may make it impossible to display images on the camera or it may cause large error in the number of images value displayed by the camera.
-Always copy images to your computer before performing any edit, delete, move, or rename operation. - To terminate the USB connection, drag the drive icon that represents the camera to Trash. - 14.
-Press the USB cradle's [USB] button.
-After making sure the [USB] lamp is not lit, remove the camera from the USB cradle.
+Always copy images to your computer before performing any edit, delete, move, or rename operation.